-If you’ve been playing with AI agents lately, you’ve probably heard a very sci-fi-sounding promise: once context windows get big enough, agents will just remember more and more stuff, and then everything will magically work.
+There is a very sci-fi-sounding promise floating around the AI agent world right now: once context windows get big enough, agents will just remember more stuff, and then everything will magically work out.

-Thariq’s thread is basically him standing up and saying: nope, that’s not the answer.
+Thariq’s thread is basically him standing up and saying: nope, that is not the answer.
 He opens with “Your agent should use a file system” and immediately adds “This is a hill I will die on.”
 That is not casual small talk.
 That is a flag planted in the ground.

 A lot of people hear “agent memory” and immediately imagine vector databases, giant context windows, or some orchestration contraption that looks like it escaped from a lab.
 Those can be useful, sure.
 But the power of this thread is that Thariq starts from the cheapest, most universal primitive almost every machine already has: the file system.
 Not every problem needs a spaceship.
 Sometimes a notebook already wins.

-Thariq says Claude Code was what really convinced him.
+This is where Thariq’s core argument comes together.
+He says Claude Code is what really convinced him.

 Before Claude Code, many people assumed that once context windows got large enough to fit an entire codebase, programming would become mostly solved.
 Just stuff the whole repo into memory and let the model cook.